 He was born in Port-le-Grand, Ponthieu in Amiens, France, where he later became the Bishop.

 During his life, natural disasters which would have otherwise affected millers and bakers bypassed them miraculously, and Honoré was given the credit.
 He died sometime around 600 AD.
-Miracles occured at his tomb.
-A chapel (no longer extant) was built in his honour in 1204 by a baker in Paris
+Miracles occurred at his tomb.
+A chapel (no longer extant) was built in his honour in 1204 by a baker in Paris.

-In France, 16 May is now celebrated as well as “la fête du pain”, to celebrate artisanal-made bread
+In France, the 16th of May is now celebrated as well as “la fête du pain”, to celebrate artisanal-made bread

 His name is on the gate in Paris leading into Faubourg and rue Saint Honoré.